carlfjones/2DUnityProject/README.md

 # 2D Unity Project

-This is my first attempt at creating a 2D Platformer game using Unity Engine.
+Platform game work in progress.

+This project is written in C# with the game engine Unity.

+Below are screenshots from the game: